Plumsail/forms-docs/SharePoint/design-sp.rst

 **************************************************
 First of all, you need to make sure that you've downloaded and installed |the designer application| to your PC.

-Don't forget to follow all the steps in the :doc:`SharePoint installation instruction (Office365) </installation-sp>` or :doc:`SharePoint installation instruction (SharePoint 2019) </installation-2019>`, upload package to your App Catalog and share it with all the sites.
+Don't forget to follow all the steps in the :doc:`SharePoint installation instruction (Office 365) </installation-sp>` or :doc:`SharePoint installation instruction (SharePoint 2019) </installation-2019>`, upload package to your App Catalog and share it with all the sites.